Work from Home – the new workplace trend

 “Cost saved” for the company from “remote working” arrangements

-There is a lot of money to be saved if you decide to have a sizable chunk of your work-force to work from remote locations – their homes or cafes.
-The first thought that comes to your mind in terms of savings in this regard is the saving you make with respect to the real estate.
-If you have a third of your workforce working remotely on an alternating basis, you can take-up a floor which is much smaller in area, The cost of furniture and other hardware would also come down proportionately.
-If we start to include stuff like coffee, snacks and other office-treats, these things can add-up both in terms of money and effort.
+The first thought that comes to your mind in terms of savings in this regard is the saving you make with respect to real estate.
+If you have a third of your workforce working remotely on an alternating basis, you can take up a floor that is much smaller in area, The cost of furniture and other hardware would also come down proportionately.
+If we start to include stuff like coffee, snacks, and other office treats, these things can add up both in terms of money and effort.

-I do not intend to state that your company may observe their culture along these lines.
+I do not intend to state that your company may observe its culture along these lines.
 A commitment to your employees goes a long way in defining your company’s success.
-And any company which invests in these extra perks at office definitely demonstrates that care and concern for their employees.
-Nevertheless, if there happens to be a situation where the costs are saved by such arrangements automatically, it is an added advantage for your organization.
+And any company which invests in these extra perks at the office definitely demonstrates that care and concern for their employees.

 Tapping into the “wider talent pool”

-If you make room for the freelance workers and other Subject Matter Experts who want to contribute to your organization’s growth in their capacity but only on a flexible basis like consulting, the “remote working” option can be a deal-maker.
-The world is moving increasingly to creative work and generally these people are motivated by aspects which are not limited to money or prestige.
+If you make room for freelance workers and other Subject Matter Experts who want to contribute to your organization’s growth in their capacity but only on a flexible basis like consulting, the “remote working” option can be a deal-maker.
 They are always enthusiastic about the freedom that they get to work on their own schedule and from their place of choice.
-In such cases, “remote working” option really helps them take up the assignments.
+In such cases, the “remote working” option really helps them take up the assignments.
 And sometimes, that means moving the needle for you.
-A full-time employee who does repeat work may be a pillar of core strength for your company who is absolutely crucial for a daily routine, but an innovating creative working personnel may become the differentiating factor from competition which you so seek after.
+A full-time employee who does repeat work may be a pillar of core strength for your company which is absolutely crucial for a daily routine, but innovative creative working personnel may become the differentiating factor from the competition that you so seek after.

-In summation, we can safely argue that there are both the benefits and some shortcomings to the work from home or remote working option.
+In summation, we can safely argue that there are both benefits and some shortcomings to the work-from-home or remote working option.
 It needs a contextual analysis from your management to decide whether this arrangement works for your company.
-And if it does, what is the set of people – mostly individual contributors – who can be given the option.
-Most managers cant avail this option as interacting with other employees and conducting meetings form a core area of their Job Description.
+Most managers cant avail of this option as interacting with other employees and conducting meetings form a core area of their Job Description.
 But it may very easily suit the profile of a software engineer who understands the module they are building and are competent to deliver the piece on their own.

-As the society and times change, so do our workplace models.
+As society and times change, so do our workplace models.
 And the task of a good HR think-tank is to stay ahead of the curve.
-In that regard, “remote working” innovation can be a game changer for some industries in the long run.
 Is your company one to benefit from it?
-That is the question after-all, aint it.
+That is the question after all, ain’t it?